mer-hybris/hadk.sailfishos.org/mic.rst

 Once obtained the ``.zip`` file, proceed installation as per instructions to Early Adopters Release Notes.

+Currently HADK does not support creating images with Jolla Store functionality.

 If creation fails due to absence of a package required by pattern, note down the package name and proceed to :ref:`missing-package`.